An Introverted Student is a Gift, Written by Robyn Shulman.

 With the ever-growing focus on the social, emotional, and developmental needs of our students, there is no better time than now to highlight the gifts of our introverted students.
 There is a social stigma, a host of myths, and a superficial blanket of beliefs about introverts.
 It is time to uncover the myths, remove the superficial blanket, and embrace our social behavioral diversities.

 The front part of an introvert’s brain is most active and stimulated by his or her own thoughts.
 Introverts enjoy quiet, solitary and/or small group activities such as reading, writing, painting and problem solving.
 The back parts of an extrovert’s brain are the most active.
 Extroverts are stimulated by the outside world.
-Extroverts thrive on noise, attending social events and large gatherings, throwing parties, and taking part in large group meetings.
+Extroverts thrive on noise, attending social events, large gatherings, throwing parties, and taking part in large group meetings.
 They are quick to speak, rather than listen quietly.

-Common Myths About Introverts:
+Common Myths About an Introverted student or adult:

 7. They are odd and/or different: They don’t follow the crowd.
 Introverts follow their own paths based on their own minds and decisions.
 They are their own leaders.